Introduction

 How can I sync commands between machines?

-commands.
+Use the export and import commands.
 You can write your library to a file, back it up to a private GitHub Gist, or

 even serve it from a local HTTP endpoint.
 See the Syncing and Sharing guide for examples.